D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 MOONLIGHT KNIGHT: Scholars tell of a decrepit, old dragon that lies atop a high plateau, hidden away from the rest of Toril.
 The Moonlight Knights, who have gazed upon the forbidden "Other" moon, travel to this place, seeking a revelation from things unseen.

 Advantages:
-– +2 bonus to all Saving Throws
+– +2 bonus to all Saving Throws.
 – May be of any alignment.
 – Will not fall due to reputation loss.
 – 2nd level: Gains the Torrent ability (passive).